Skip to main content

 3) develop novel approaches, such as syndicated field campaigns in critical regions with both measurement and modeling, and interactive model-experiment, model-observation systems, to gradually improve predictive skills of global carbon cycle models.

-The workshop agenda is available here.
+The workshop agenda.
 The workshop outcomes will be reflected in upcoming peer-reviewed publications and will also inform pertinent sections of the 2nd State of the Carbon Cycle Report (SOCCR-2).

 The workshop was co-organized by Yiqi Luo from University of Oklahoma,Scott Denning from Colorado State University, and Gyami Shrestha from U.S. Carbon Cycle Science Program Office.